jessepav/lacygoill-wiki-backup/tmux/format.md

 ---

-Do *not* try to add a space in-between the brackets.
+Do *not* try to add a space in between the brackets.
 It would break the meaning of the formats.
 Indeed, any character inside `#{}` is syntaxic, including a space: